 So your best bet is to examine the layout of your room, and decide which of these methods will work best in your situation.

-How to Keep A/C Noise Off Your Recordings
+How to Soundproof a Room from A/C Noise

-The other “indoor noise” that studios often struggle with their A/C.
+The other “indoor noise” that studios often struggle with is their A/C.

 If you live in a warmer climate, then you already know how much it sucks to record in a hot stuffy room.